2arian3/BSc-Thesis/README.md

 ## Gateway
 Exploited Raspberry PI 4 as the main gateway of the system and implemented the communication between gateway and end-nodes using Zigbee.
 All the codes and documents for both gateway and end-nodes are listed [here](https://github.com/mies47/Predictive-Maintenance-Gateway).

+## Web
+For easing the process of node management performed by admins, and also visualizing the gathered and processed data, we developed a full front-end web application using Vue.js framework.
+All the codes and documents are provided [here](https://github.com/mies47/Predictive-Maintenance-Web-App)